 A shot-blocking, heart-and-soul defenceman who carved out a respected NHL career through sheer determination and selfless play for Montreal and Buffalo.

-Josh Gorges's path to the NHL was not paved with draft hype but with an unshakeable work ethic.
-An undrafted free agent signed by the San Jose Sharks, he made his name after a trade to the Montreal Canadiens in 2007.
-In Montreal, he became a fan favorite, not for flashy goals but for a relentless commitment to defense: sacrificing his body to block shots, killing penalties, and providing quiet leadership.
-He wore an 'A' as an alternate captain and was awarded the team's nomination for the Bill Masterton Trophy for perseverance.
+Josh Gorges wore an 'A' as an alternate captain for the Montreal Canadiens, a role earned through relentless shot-blocking and penalty killing.
+An undrafted free agent signed by the San Jose Sharks, his impact grew after a 2007 trade to Montreal.
+He became a fan favorite not for flashy goals but for sacrificing his body on defense.
+The team nominated him for the Bill Masterton Trophy for perseverance.
 After eight seasons in Montreal, he played three more with the Buffalo Sabres, bringing the same steadying presence.
-Gorges's career stands as proof that impact is measured in grit and dedication as much as pure skill.
+His career proved that impact is measured in grit as much as skill.

 1981–1996